upeshp/MS3_EasyDinner/TESTING.md

 ADD RECIPE
  - Any form inputs not matching required format highlights input line as red
  - Attempting to click ADD RECIPE button with missing inputs displays "Please fill in this field" message
- - Clicking ADD RECIPE button when form filled correctly adds recipe to database/takes you to recipes page/displays "Recipe added!" messsage
+ - Clicking ADD RECIPE button when form filled correctly adds recipe to database/takes you to recipes page/displays "Recipe added!" message
  - The "serves/time/vegetarian" inputs are all displayed on the recipe details page within materialize chip elements
  	- The vegetarian chip element only appears when the vegetarian checkbox has been checked on the add/edit recipe form